 Once again everything faded away but this time a piece of him felt missing as she stood there on the bottom of the stairs, poised and pretty, away from him.
 A piece of him he wanted to know what it was but couldn’t.

 Something was definitely wrong with him.
 How could he have turned around the same time as hers?
 His brains must be playing tricks with him because such luminous meetings didn’t exist.
-Realising about how creepy he must have given off the impression of him on to her, he quickly turned back once again and began hurrying away from her.
+Realizing about how creepy he must have given off the impression of him on to her, he quickly turned back once again and began hurrying away from her.

 It was the strangest night he ever had.
-The baseless theories of how destinies would change and how gods would descend tonight was starting to feel real to him too but then he shook his head.
+The baseless theories of how destinies would change and how gods would descend tonight were starting to feel real to him too but then he shook his head.

 Fairy tales only existed in books.
-In reality only bad dreams turned into sureties.
+In reality, only bad dreams turned into sureties.